hanwenzhang123/fullstack-note/README.md

 action.js
 - the action is going through to the reducer that analyzes the action
 - The thunk middleware allows us to write functions that get `dispatch` and `getState` as arguments.
+- dispatch() used to dispatch the synchronous action after the API or side effects has been finished.
+- getState() gets the current state in the whole store

 ```js
 let timer;